MikellWells/Skateboard_Website_wMedia/README.md

-# Skateboard_Website_wMedia
+# Skateboard_Website

+Mikell Wells

-This is the skateboarding website with all media included
+This is a website designed for beginner level people in skateboarding